|

 Some don’t like it or have given it up, much like any other person living anywhere else.
 We are all the same to some degree.

-During this important time, tourists should be aware that the sale and consumption of alcohol are not allowed by law.
+During the holy month of Ramadan, tourists should be aware that the sale and consumption of alcohol are not allowed by law.
 You will see this in a more obvious way the further you get away from tourist areas.

 However, if you find yourself in a tourist-friendly city during Ramadan, there are plenty of activities and attractions to experience without alcohol.